-We are proud of our ongoing dedication to corporate social responsibility, believing that we must use our significant standing and reputation in the music industry to drive positive change.
+We believe we must use our significant standing and reputation in the music industry to drive positive change.
 Each year we donate funds to an array of charities and support numerous projects through sponsorship.
 PPL's employees also participate in fundraising activities.